U.S. Wheat Trade

 U.S. imports of wheat grain, mostly from Canada, are small (2-3 million metric tons), but have grown from less than a 0.1 million metric tons in the 1970s to an average of 2.5 million metric tons over the last 10 years.
 Imports of wheat products consist mainly of pasta and noodles from Canada, the European Union, and Asia.

 Historical information on U.S. imports and exports is available from USDA's Foreign Agricultural Service (FAS) at Global Agricultural Trade System (GATS).

 A long-term perspective on projected U.S. wheat exports is available in the Market Outlook chapter.
 The pages provide further information on the supply-and-demand issues for wheat underlying USDA's Agricultural Baseline Projections, which provides 10-year projections for the U.S. and world agricultural sectors for selected commodities.

 World Wheat Trade

 The diversity of exporting countries provides significant stability to world wheat trade and prices.
 Most of the world's wheat production is grown as winter wheat in the Northern Hemisphere, but Canada, Kazakhstan, Russia, and the United States have large spring wheat production, which is planted much later.
-Moreover, in the Southern Hemisphere, Australia and Argentina plant after the Northern Hemisphere's spring wheat.
+Moreover, in the Southern Hemisphere, Australia and Argentina plant their winter wheat after the Northern Hemisphere's spring wheat.
 With wheat being planted and harvested at different times, countries can respond quickly to changing market conditions.